 - 7 Tablespoons hot cocoa powder

-- 1 cup caramel reserve 2 tbsp caramel for drizzling
+- 1 cup caramel reserve 2 tablespoon caramel for drizzling

 - 1 cup mini marshmallows